informalsystems/tendermint-rs/docs/architecture/adr-002-lite-client.md

 period".
 If at any point the state is expired, the node should log an error and exit - it's needs to be manually reset.

-We take up the components of the diagram in term.

 ### Manager